 To ensure that residents rights are clearly articulated and accessible to residents, family and staff.

 To promote understanding of residents’ rights amongst residents, patients, family members and staff, recognizing their varying abilities.

 - Residents and patients have the right to be treated with courtesy, dignity and respect at all times.

-- Residents and patients are to be sheltered, fed, dressed, groomed and cared for in a manner consistent with their needs and in a safe, clean and home-like environment.
+- Residents/patients are provided with shelter, nutritious meals and support with personal care in a manner consistent with their needs and in a safe, clean and home-like environment.

 - Residents and patients (or legally designated persons) have the right to access and receive information regarding their own medical file.

 - Residents and patients (or their legal representatives) have the right to give or refuse consent to treatment, including medication, in accordance with the law.

 - Subject to the Canadian Charter of Rights and Freedoms, residents and patients have the right of:

 - Freedom of conscience, religion, culture and language

 - Freedom of thought, belief, opinion and expression

 - Freedom of peaceful assembly and freedom of association